dcalhoun/alfred-remote-inspector-workflow/README.md

 ![Alfred 2 Remote Inspect Workflow](https://raw.github.com/dcalhoun/alfred-remote-inspector-workflow/master/examples/alfred-remote-inspect-workflow.png)

 Inspecting a device via Safari's remote web inspector involves [a lot of clicking](https://raw.github.com/dcalhoun/alfred-remote-inspector-workflow/master/examples/safari-remote-inspect.png).
 On top of that, anytime you relaunch the app being inspected (e.g. – rebuild a PhoneGap app utilizing a WebView), you are forced to re-inspect the remote device.
-This Alfred 2 workflow simplifies that process up allowing you to inspect a remote device by name, rather than navigating Safari's menus.
+This Alfred 2 workflow simplifies that process by allowing you to inspect a remote device by name, rather than navigating Safari's menus.

 ## Installation
 1. [Download](https://github.com/dcalhoun/alfred-remote-inspector-workflow/raw/master/Inspect%20Remote%20Device%20v1.0.alfredworkflow)